riocrokite/SAFIRE/README.md

 3.5.
 Xenon price per kg remains the same

 4. ISRU rebalance: converters are now slow but don't need heat radiators needed.
 They can produce only oxidizer; 1t of Oxidizer per day for large ISRU, 200kg for small.
 They can also operate at almost 100% efficiency unmanned, Kerbals give reduced improvement (~10% per level).
-Energy needs: ~30 EC needed for 100% small efficiency, ~120 EC needed for large 100% efficiency
+Energy needs: ~30 EC needed for 100% small efficiency, ~120 EC needed for large 100% efficiency.

+All in all rockets should cost the same, players have more incentive now to resuse stages and especially engines (SMART Reuse) since they are the main cost of the rocket.
+Reusable rockets, TSTO and SSTOs are now even more economically viable because of more reaslitic (much lower) fuel cost.
+ISRU even if gimped has now sense because 75% of propellant mass can be produced in non-manned way.

 ### Copyright 2019 by riocrokite